UvA-FNWI/LaTeX/_posts/0000-01-03-structure.md

 <div class="panel-body">
 In this assignment we will define our own command.

-1. Create a new LaTeX file using the mathtools package and put the following in the preamble:
+1. Create a new LaTeX file using the amssymb package and put the following in the preamble:

 	```latex